Tech & Society

 The programme runs for three months, where the company usually invests $120,000 for a 6% stock.
 Brown said the numbers are likely to be different for India as they have yet to finalise their strategy.

 This announcement comes at a time when the Indian startup scene is exploding with activity.
-On Thursday, the Prime Minister, Narendra Modi, gathered over 200 young entrepreneurs to help encourage ideas to promote “New India” by 2022.
+On Thursday, the Prime Minister, Narendra Modi, gathered over 200 young entrepreneurs to help encourage ideas to promote a “New India” by 2022.
 It was also announced that the 2017 Global Entrepreneurship Summit is heading to Hyderabad.

 Sam Brake Guia